johnmarktaylor91/torchlens/README.md

 2) Understanding the model's computational structure via an intuitive automatic visualization and extensive metadata about the network's computational graph.

-The goal of Torchlens is to work for any PyTorch model whatsoever.
 Here it is in action for a very simple recurrent model; as you can see, you just define it like normal and pass it in, and it returns a full log of the forward pass along with a visualization:

 ```python